What to Eat With a Gluten and Dairy Sensitivity

 I intuitively knew that eating and exercising to this extreme was not “healthy.”
 I devoured books, articles and research about nutrition and read my way to a healthier mind-set about food.
 At one point, I was so interested in nutrition, I was preparing to apply to programs to become a registered dietitian.
 Instead of scrutinizing every calorie, I slowly stopped measuring every morsel and began eating healthier fats, such as avocados, almonds and olive oil, more mindfully.

 By the time I had graduated college and began my first job after graduation, I had recovered from my eating disorder, just in time for me to learn that I had hypothyroidism—an underactive thyroid that can cause several symptoms when not treated, such as slow metabolism, extreme fatigue, low mood and more.

-Again, I went back to reading and learning about the impact of how, in some cases, an accumulation of what you eat and drink can trigger hypothyroidism.
+Again, I went back to reading and learning about the impact of how, in some cases, an accumulation of what you eat and drink can trigger hypothyroidism if you are already predisposed to it.
 At that time, I didn’t yet know about the link between gluten and dairy and hypothyroidism.

 Practice It: Track What You Eat and How You Feel

 If you have been experiencing digestive distress, such as bloating, gas and constipation, keep a daily food journal to track if you could be sensitive to dairy, gluten or soy.
-Label the top of the page “This is what I ate today” on one column and “This is how I felt” in the other column.
+Label the top of the page and create two columns.
+Write “This is what I ate today” in one column and “This is how I felt” in the other column.
 Before making any significant changes to what you eat, consult with your doctor or a dietitian.